 - Never fasten the seat belt attachment directly to the dog’s collar, or tie the dog to the door handles.

 - And, If your car has airbags in the front seat, then harness them in the back.

 - Don’t forget to take your dog for a walk before you head off and keep food to a minimum before long trips.

 - Keep them refreshed with plenty of water and toilet breaks so they can stretch their legs on the journey.

-Now you know what to do to keep safe on your road trip, it’s time to pick the destination and accommodation along the way, so check out Take Your Pet to book some pet friendly accommodation for your next holiday with you and your pooch.
+Now you know what to do to keep safe on your road trip, it’s time to pick the destination and accommodation along the way, so check out Take Your Pet or Holidaying with Dogs to book some pet friendly accommodation for your next holiday with you and your pooch.

 About the Author: Lara Shannon is co-Host of Pooches at Play and has completed a Certificate III in Dog Behaviour & Training with the National Dog Trainers Federation.
 Lara also runs her own dog walking, dog minding and dog training business in Melbourne’s Bayside area.